Israel says cracks Palestinian al Qaeda cell in Jerusalem

 Citing the alleged recruitment work by al Qaeda in Gaza, the Shin Bet accused Hamas authorities of "allowing Salafis to carry out terrorism as long as it is not against them".

-Hamas spokesman Sami Abu Zuhri said Israel was seeking a pretext for its attacks in Gaza.
+Hamas spokesman Sami Abu Zuhri fired back by accusing Israel of seeking a "pretext" for its attacks in Gaza.
 Earlier on Wednesday, an Israeli air strike killed a militant from the Palestinian faction Islamic Jihad blamed for a cross-border rocket salvo last week.

-Abu Zuhri said the Shin Bet statement was "silly fabrications," adding: "Facebook is not a Hamas network."
+Though the Gaza authorities lack the advanced technologies that would be required to monitor Internet communication, Abu Zuhri scorned the Shin Bet statement as "silly fabrications," adding: "Facebook is not a Hamas network."

 Hamas, while hostile to Israel, has often observed Egyptian-mediated truces with it and curbed more radical Salafi Muslims aligned with al Qaeda.

-(Writing by Dan Williams; Additional reporting by Nidal al-Mughrabi in Gaza and David Brunnstrom in Washington; Editing by Janet Lawrence)
+(Writing by Dan Williams; Additional reporting by Nidal al-Mughrabi in Gaza, Editing by Jeffrey Heller and Andrew Heavens)